emilte/django-workshop/documentation/tasks/blog.md

 <br>

 ## Step 4: Connect the Django admin site to the models
 The admin site is an interface accessible to users with a username and password, that can be used to manage the content on the site.
-To log into the admin site and access all functionality you should have created a superuser in a previous step.
+To log into the admin site and access all functionality you should have created a superuser in a previous step *add link*.

 Resource: https://docs.djangoproject.com/en/4.1/ref/contrib/admin/